Wondai: Economy

 Important industries include beef, dairy, grains and duboisia, used in the production of the antispasmodic drug butylscopolamine.
 Growing in importance is the wine industry.

 Education

-Wondai State School is a government primary and secondary (Prep-9) school for boys and girls at 32 Kent Street (26.3207°S 151.8821°E).
+Wondai State School is a government primary and secondary (Prep–9) school for boys and girls at 32 Kent Street (26.3207°S 151.8821°E).
 In 2018, the school had an enrolment of 162 students with 20 teachers (18 full-time equivalent) and 17 non-teaching staff (13 full-time equivalent).
 It includes a special education program.

-For secondary education to Year 12, the nearest schools are Murgon State High School in Murgon to the north-west or Kingaroy State High School in Kingaroy to the south.
+For secondary education to Year 12, the nearest government schools are Murgon State High School in Murgon to the north-west or Kingaroy State High School in Kingaroy to the south.

 Amenities

 The South Burnett Regional Council operates a library in Wondai.
 The Wondai library building opened in 1962 and is located at 78 Mackenzie Street.

 The Wondai branch of the Queensland Country Women's Association meets at 86 McKenzie Street.